What is Safety Culture in Aviation SMS

 Ways to Improve Hazard Reporting Culture

 Hazard reporting culture is the first component of safety culture you should try and improve.
-Hazard reporting forms the basis of your data acquisition process and all subsequent issue management activities that are vital to your SMS program.
+Hazard reporting forms the basis of your data acquisition process and all subsequent risk management activities that are vital to aviation SMS.
 Moreover, of all components of safety culture, safety management has the most direct influence over hazard reporting.

-Here are some good ways to improve hazard reporting culture:
+Here are some inspiring examples to improve hazard reporting culture: